ibm-cloud-docs/solution-tutorials/lamp-stack.md

    ```sh
    sudo ssh root@<Public-IP-Address>
    ```
-   **Note** the server Public IP and server password can be found from the dashboard on Bluemix.
+   **Note** the server Public IP and server password can be found in the Dashboard.

 ![Virtual server created](images/solution4/VirtualServerCreated.png)